mdn/content/files/en-us/web/html/element/dialog/index.md

 {{EmbedLiveSample("Advanced_example", "100%", 300)}}

 This modal dialog can be closed three ways.
 For keyboard users, modal dialogs can be closed with the <kbd>Esc</kbd> key.
-In this example, the "Cancel" button closes the dialog via the `dialog` form method and the "Submit" closes the dialog via the {{domxref("HTMLDialogElement.close()")}} method.
+In this example, the "Cancel" button closes the dialog via the `dialog` form method and the "Confirm" closes the dialog via the {{domxref("HTMLDialogElement.close()")}} method.
 The "Cancel" button includes a [`formmethod="dialog"`](/en-US/docs/Web/HTML/Element/input/submit#formmethod), which overrides the {{HTMLElement("form")}}'s default {{HTTPMethod("GET")}} [`method`](/en-US/docs/Web/HTML/Element/form#method).
 When a form's method is [`dialog`](#usage_notes), the state of the form is saved, not submitted, and the dialog gets closed.
 Without an `action`, submitting the form via the default {{HTTPMethod("GET")}} method causes a page to reload.
 We use JavaScript to prevent the submission and close the dialog with the {{domxref("event.preventDefault()")}} and {{domxref("HTMLDialogElement.close()")}} methods, respectively.